emard/ulx3s/doc/MANUAL.md

 very sensitive to static discharge or bad GND connection.

 Main reason for redesign was to get ESP32 working properly.
-Some BTNs and similar things have changed routes to FPGA pins in later versions.
+BTN UP, BTN RIGHT and some other pins have changed routes to FPGA pins in later versions.

 v2.0.x and v3.0.x